Russia leather: Birch oil

 The papery birch bark was peeled from standing trees and collected.
 Trees were carefully chosen, older trees being favoured.
 The season for collecting bark was in late June, when there was the most sap.
 This bark was then pressed flat under weights and left for a week.

 Distillation was performed by a process akin to charcoal burning, involving the entire village in a group effort.
 A large, shallow conical pit was dug, 100 feet (30 m) in diameter and lined with clay.
 A central drain was constructed, with an underground lined drain leading outwards to a collection pit beyond the burning pit.
 This drain was protected by a strainer dome to avoid ash entering the tar drain and to separate the burning bark from the flammable tar.
 The pit was then stacked with carefully arranged layers of birch bark, above an insulating and filtering layer of linden husks.
-The bark was very carefully stacked, so that there was no airspace between layers and so combustion could be controlled.
+The bark was very carefully stacked, so that there was no air space between layers and so combustion could be controlled.
 A completed pit might be filled ten or twenty feet high (3–6 m).
 An airtight cover of earth, animal dung and damp fireproof material was placed over the pit, in the manner of a charcoal clamp.
 A fire of straw was then lit in the centre, spreading slowly outwards into the birch bark.

 Most of the bark burners would then watch the burn proceeding, carefully sealing air leaks in any areas that were burning too fast.
 The tar ran down through the bark, filtered through the linden and then through the clay drain and into the collection pit.
 Others would ladle the collected tar from the pit and into barrels.
 A burn could go on for ten days continuously, day and night.
 A quantity of five hundred 'fuhren' of birch bark could give three thousand buckets of tar.

 A smaller-scale process was also carried out by some individuals using a kettle-like clay pot a couple of feet high.

 It was considered, even into the nineteenth century, that although the manufacture of 'Russia leather' could be successfully undertaken in the rest of Europe, production of the necessary birch oil would still require import from Russia or Poland.
 It was likely that other tree species could be found that would produce an oil with similar preservative properties, but the distinctive aroma of genuine Russia leather would require the traditional birch.

-Cedar oil is still used today as a similar preservative ingredient in leather treatments applied to finished leathergoods, such as an ingredient in British Museum leather dressing.
+Cedar oil (a potent bacteriocide) is still used today as a similar preservative ingredient in leather treatments applied to finished leathergoods, such as an ingredient in British Museum leather dressing.